hellohaptik/docs_haptik/docs/bot-builder/basic/user-says.md

 appropriate response.

 ## What is User Says?
-Whenever a user sends a message, we try to detect the intent of the User using various Machine Learning algorithms.
+Whenever a user sends a message, we try to understand what the User is trying to say using various Machine Learning algorithms and find the corresponding node on mogambo.
 One such set of algorithms that we use at Haptik is the **Sentence Similarity** module, which is a suite of many different ML algorithms that help in finding the right node.

 ![User Responses Overview](assets/user-says/independent_responses.png)